-The department hosts thriving undergraduate and graduate programs, including the Bachelor of Arts (B.A.), the Bachelor of Arts / Master of Arts (B.A./M.A.), Master of Arts (M.A.), and Doctor of Philosophy (Ph.D.).
+The department hosts thriving undergraduate and graduate programs, including the Bachelor of Arts (B.A.), combined Bachelor of Arts / Master of Arts (B.A./M.A.), Master of Arts (M.A.), and Doctor of Philosophy (Ph.D.).

-Please follow the SJU English Department Blog for the most current descriptions of our courses and upcoming events, as well as faculty bios, office hours, departmental publications, departmental forms, and advertisements for jobs and internships.
+Please follow our department blog for the most current descriptions of our courses and upcoming events, as well as faculty bios, office hours, departmental publications, departmental forms, and advertisements for jobs and internships.

 The department sponsors an active intellectual life, including several readings and lectures each year.
 Undergraduate-led activities include the literary journal of student poetry and fiction, Sequoya, as well as the English honor society, Sigma Tau Delta.
 Undergraduates may also participate in graduate-student-led endeavors such as the annual graduate conference and the St. John's Humanities Review, founded in 2003, which features book reviews, essays, and interviews by distinguished contributors from around the world.
 The University features an award-winning Writing Center that employs many English majors as Writing Consultants, helping other students with every stage of the writing process and engaging in scholarship about writing center studies.

 Jennifer Travis, Ph.D., ChairDohra Ahmad, Ph.D., Assistant Chair

 St. John Hall, Room B-16

 For more information about admission to this and other undergraduate programs at St. John’s University, please visit Undergraduate Admission.

 The B.A. in English consists of 36 credits (12 courses).
 To declare an English major, make an appointment with your Dean in St. John Hall, Room 145.

 Choose one course from each of the following periods: